Ewan wins Tour's Stage 11, Sagan relegated, Roglic in yellow - WHIZ News

 Irish rider Sam Bennett was bumped up to second and Van Aert to third.

-Ewan skirted Bennett in the last meters (yards) of Stage 11 and threw his front wheel across the line.
+Ewan skirted Bennett in the last meters (yards) and threw his front wheel across the line.

 “It was very, very hectic,” said Ewan.
 “Quite crazy.”